ThalesGroup/chaos-engine/scripts/README.md

 ## ec2_instance_provisioning.py

 ### Description
-Script for automated provisioning of test EC2 instances
+Script for automated provisioning of test EC2 instances.
+A subsequent run will terminate the provisioned instances.

 ### Requirements
 1. Python 3.6